LLNL/RAJA/docs/sphinx/user_guide/feature/sort.rst

 -----------------

-In general, a sort operation takes a sequence of numbers 'x' and a binary comparison operator 'op' that forms a strict weak ordering of the elements in x as input and produces a sequence of numbers 'y' as output.
-The output sequence is a permutation of the input sequence where each pair of elements 'a' and 'b,' where a is before b in the output sequence, satisfies !(b op a).
+In general, a sort operation takes a sequence of numbers 'x' and a binary comparison operator 'op' that forms a strict weak ordering of elements in input sequence x and produces a sequence of numbers 'y' as output.
+The output sequence is a permutation of the input sequence where each pair of elements 'a' and 'b,' where a is before b in the output sequence, satisfies ~(b op a).
-Sorts are stable if they always preserve the order of equivalent elements, where equivalent elements satisfy !(a op b) && !(b op a).
+Sorts are stable if they always preserve the order of equivalent elements, where equivalent elements satisfy ~(a op b) and !(b op a).

-A **stable sort** takes an input sequence
+A **stable sort** takes an input sequence where elements labeled a\ :sub:`i` for all i are equivalent elements and a\ :sub:`i` appears before a\ :sub:`j` if i < j

    x = { a\ :sub:`0`\, b\ :sub:`0`\, a\ :sub:`1`\, ... }

-and calculates the output sequence:
+and calculates the sorted output sequence that preserves the order of equivalent elements, so a\ :sub:`i` still appears before a\ :sub:`j` if i < j:

    y = { a\ :sub:`0`\, a\ :sub:`1`\, b\ :sub:`0`\, ... }